boguszjelinski/kern/README.md

 * [Kabina](https://gitlab.com/kabina/kabina): mobile application for minibus customers
 * [Kab](https://gitlab.com/kabina/kab): mobile application for minibus drivers
 * [Kavla](https://gitlab.com/kabina/kavla): mobile application for presenting current routes on stops
+* [Kaut](https://gitlab.com/kabina/kaut): a panel in a cab for authentication, adding a passenger to an existing route or creating a new one when cab is free
 * [Kaboot](https://gitlab.com/kabina/kaboot): alternative dispatcher with RestAPI and clients written in Java

 There are still a few components missing that need to be added to make it a market-ready solution - billing among others.